Using the Surging Seas free web tool within FEMA’s Community Rating System (CRS)

 The Risk Finder provides localized coastal flood and sea level risk projections, local reports and fact sheets, and exposure analysis of 100 demographic, economic, infrastructure and environmental variables.

-Hundreds of planners and stakeholders are downloading our maps and analysis and tell us they use the web tools for planning, vulnerability and risk assessments, and emergency preparedness efforts -- as well as for research, policy analysis, public presentations, education, and training.
+Thousands of coastal stakeholders have downloaded Surging Seas maps and analysis.
+They use our web tools for planning, vulnerability and risk assessments, emergency preparedness efforts, research, policy analysis, public presentations, education and training.
 The tools are based on peer-reviewed science and listed as resources on the U.S. Climate Resilience Toolkit and NOAA’s Digital Coast portal.
 View case studies to learn more.